godspeedsystems/gs-documentation/docs/introduction.md

 Developer should be able to implement anything they need, or replace existing [eventsources](event_sources/overview.md) or [datasources](data_sources/overview.md) with ease.
 They should also be able to migrate a project from one language or framework to another with least effort.

 ### Scale, performance and monitoring
 For scale, we encourage the adoption of horizontal scaling approach based on Kubernetes.
-Developers can deploy a service on a Kubernetes cluster on any cloud with ease, via service templates and the Godspeed command line.
+Developers can deploy a service on a Kubernetes cluster on any cloud.

 For performance, we believe the datasources (APIs and DBs) are the bottlenecks most of the time, and hence the framework allows an easy integration of a cache of choice, over the calls to the [datasources](data_sources/overview.md).
 An easier way to setup Graphql like subscriptions and dual writes is planned.